srikanthvadyala1026/ocp4-metal-install/README.md

    # The following should return the answer ocp-bootstrap.lab.ocp.lan from the local server
    dig -x 192.168.22.200
    ```
+Note: If SELinux is enabled on your system, it might block BIND from accessing the zone files.
+You can check for SELinux denials by checking the logs in /var/log/audit/audit.log.
+Firewall: Ensure that your firewall allows DNS traffic (UDP port 53).
+You can check firewall rules with:
+sudo firewall-cmd --list-all
+If necessary, add a rule to allow DNS traffic:

+sudo firewall-cmd --add-service=dns --permanent
+sudo firewall-cmd --reload

 1. Install & configure DHCP